Do Long Distance Relationships Work? All you need to know

 Problems in long-distance relationships: Why they may not be the best choice for you

 It can’t be denied there are problems in long distance relationships, and not always because someone cheated.
-As to the question of ‘why don’t long distance relationships work?’ there are many factors that explain why:
+As to the question of ‘why don’t long distance relationships work?’ there are many factors.
+Here’s a deeper look at some common problems and what they could mean for you.

 The lack of physical intimacy